 Apply for a job

 The Writing Center hires new tutors every spring.
 The director takes applications from April 1st – 30th.
 Interviews for eligible applicants take place during the first two weeks of May.
-If you are interested in being an undergraduate tutor or graduate fellow, please send the following materials directly to the director, Anne McMurtrey:
+If you are interested in being an undergraduate tutor or a graduate fellow, please send the following materials directly to the director, Anne McMurtrey:

 - Current CV

-- from a faculty member who is familiar with your writing skills
+- Letter of recommendation from a faculty member who is familiar with your writing skills

-- "old" letters of recommendation are permissible; no need to ask faculty for a new letter if you have one on hand
+- Note: "Old" letters of recommendation are permissible; do not ask faculty for a new letter if you have one on hand.

 - Unofficial Transcript